jakebrokaw/jakebrokaw.github.io/_posts/2018-02-18-moving-to-the-northwest.md

 ---
 layout: post
-title: Our Next Move&#58; We’re Off to the Pacific Northwest
+title: The Next Move&#58; We’re Off to the Pacific Northwest
 excerpt_separator: <!--more-->
 ---